Haley Glover: A Tale of ESA National Training School Courses, High Heels and a Fire Ladder

 “I have chosen courses that I thought would be related like the Codes and Standards Refresher; Troubleshooting Intrusion Alarm Devices; Troubleshooting Panels and Power Supplies, and then after COVID had come, I saw all the courses ESA has available, so I signed up for a bunch of them,” Glover says.

-So far, she has completed Job Safety Reminders with three other ESA courses to complete by, at the time of this writing, the end of March 2021.
+So far, she has completed Job Safety Reminders with three other ESA courses.

 “I love that ESA offers [shorter, continuing education courses] because it gives me something to do when I want a little break from work,” she says.